exakat/exakat-docs/Reference/Rules/Exceptions/LargeTryBlock.rst

 When writing large blocks of code in a try, it becomes difficult to understand where the expression is coming from.
 Large blocks may also lead to catch multiples exceptions, with a long list of catch clause.

 In particular, the catch clause will resume the execution without knowing where the try was interrupted : there are no indication of achievement, even partial.
 In fact, catching an `exception <https://www.php.net/exception>`_ signals a very dirty situation.
+This analysis reports try blocks that are 5 lines or more.
+This threshold may be configured with the directive ``tryBlockMaxSize``.
+Catch clause, and finally are not considered here.

 .. code-block:: php